 General Knowledge & Insights

-Project Management requires focus and attention to details to ensure, that the project plan is constantly updated and stays on the right path.
+Project Management requires focus and attention to detail to ensure, that the project plan is constantly updated and stays on the right path.
 It is the tool to use to inform all relevant stakeholders when a task is due, and when to make resources available to avoid delays in the critical path.
 An effective Project Plan can flag potential obstacles and allow people to proactively mitigate these risks and issues before they occur

 A Project Plan is needed when introducing a controlled implementation, audit remediation.
 A project plan can indicate to stakeholders that the team has the correct knowledge of the expected actions required and is capable of making a controlled implementation.
-A good project plan can make the difference whether the project gets the funding or the suggested actions to remediate audit findings in timely manner are accepted or not.
+A good project plan can make the difference whether the project gets the funding or the suggested actions to remediate audit findings in a timely manner are accepted or not.

-The risk of using an offline project management tool, is that it most likely will never get updated after the initial project plan is approved.
+The risk of using an offline project management tool is that it most likely will never get updated after the initial project plan is approved.
 Thereby the value of good project management will never be harvested.
 I will recommend using an online tool, with dashboard and indicators where everyone in the project and internal stakeholders can monitor the project status.
-Even though, it will show the brutal truth as there is full transparency of the projects, it can be a positive tool to enhance sharing of knowledge and encourage collaboration.
+Even though it will show the brutal truth as there is full transparency of the projects, it can be a positive tool to enhance sharing of knowledge and encourage collaboration.
 Hereby you get the opportunities to learn and share information before other colleagues are running into similar scenarios of risks and issues during project implementation.

 Business & Leadership

 In the Life Science industry Document Management is a requirement.
-Tasks associated with Quality Management activities amongst others could be; understanding the business process, writing a plan for the goal of the implementation, collecting the stakeholders expectations and requirements, verification of the solution against expectations and a final statement of the objectives set out by the plan are met.
+Tasks associated with Quality Management activities amongst others could be; understanding the business process, writing a plan for the goal of the implementation, collecting the stakeholder’s expectations and requirements, verification of the solution against expectations, and a final statement of the objectives set out by the plan are met.
 In this context tools like SIPOC and PDCA can be utilized.
 These tools are being described in the Quality Management Insight.

 Project Management Today

 Many larger companies have already established their own project methodology based on standards as PRINCE2, Waterfall, Agile, Six Sigma, as well as, other methodologies.
-I believe that people looking for advice within the area should take advantage from the know-how available online shared by experts, that have years of experience in the industry’s best practices.
+I believe that people looking for advice within the area should take advantage of the know-how available online shared by experts, that have years of experience in the industry’s best practices.
 Assess the information and guidance that is relevant for you and your business.
 Align your activities with stakeholder-expectations, whether they are end-users, company management, legal or regulatory.

-A Project Plan develops over time, which means no matter how perfect it was when you started the project, the plan will not look the same when the project is finnished.
+A Project Plan develops over time, which means no matter how perfect it was when you started the project, the plan will not look the same when the project is finished.
 A project plan will always be dynamic because of sudden adjusted deadlines and modifications to certain situations or perhaps a changing scope.

-Today, the majority of Project Plans are currently made at best in offline project management tools, and afterwards uploaded on a shared drive somewhere in the company.
+Today, the majority of Project Plans are currently made at best in offline project management tools, and afterward uploaded on a shared drive somewhere in the company.
 The project plan is often updated on a weekly basis, which takes time and makes it difficult to be proactive and support others where it matters the most.
 It makes it difficult for the resources to plan their time properly and to be available when tasks are due.

 Future prospects of Project Management

 However, note that Project Management tools are only as good as the information that is entered into the given system.
-Collaboration should be encouraged, and mistakes should be viewed as “lessons learned”,which should be submitted immediately and automatically.
+Collaboration should be encouraged, and mistakes should be viewed as “lessons learned”, which should be submitted immediately and automatically.
 Risk and issues can be mitigated by getting computerized suggestions to solutions from “lessons learned” in similar projects.